AndrewRTsao/dbt-scripts/migrate_project/README.md

 # Getting Started

-1. Clone this repo to where you plan to be executing the python script (e.g. local machine).
+1. Clone this repo locally to where you'll be executing the python script.
 If on a corporate network or behind a firewall, please make sure that the dbt Cloud instance is reachable by the script or you will run into network connectivity issues with the API calls.

 2. Create a virtual environment and pip install requirements.txt